gini/gini-mobile-android/merchant-sdk/example-app/README.md

-Gini Health SDK Example App
+Gini Merchant SDK Example App
 =========================

-This example app provides you with a sample usage of the Gini Health SDK.
+This example app provides you with a sample usage of the Gini Merchant SDK.

 The Gini Health API Library is used for analyzing documents and creating payment requests.

-Before using the Gini Health SDK example app, you need to set your Gini Health API client id and secret by creating a `local.properties` file in this folder containing a `clientId` and a `clientSecret` property.
+Before using the Gini Merchant SDK example app, you need to set your Gini Health API client id and secret by creating a `local.properties` file in this folder containing a `clientId` and a `clientSecret` property.

 ProGuard